interactive-environments/2122-Satellite/README.md

 - Setup:
 If using VSC, you can open the folder as a project.
 Make sure you have a server running.
 There exists a VSC extension for an easy set up.
 For more information:https://github.com/processing/p5.js/wiki/Local-server.
 It is possible to add resources about a new subject with writing minimal code.
+(Code written in sketch.js)

 - Add subject resource:
 Make sure that the recourseImages, resourceQRCodes, resourceYears and resourceQuestions are formatted in one folder, similar to the other folder.